 “Nope.”
 My dad then proceeded to carefully lay the metal bristle back on the cotton gauze, and back into the vile.
 Like saving a bullet from a bullet wound, Dad will always save this thorn.

 Dad would be the perfect candidate to shoot a real life Animal Planet commercial on what TO DO when a grizzly bear attacks.
 Without witnessing countless examples of his Zen-like responses, I’d be less balanced.
-My face would probably contort more when people are late, and I’d probably panic more at things outside of my control.
+My face would probably contort more when people are late.
+And I’d probably panic more at things outside of my control.
 For this, I’m thankful.
+My dad’s ability to stay calm under pressure is inspirational.

 Thanks Dad and Happy Father’s Day!